tarunngusain08/Software-Engineering-In-Depth/Caching/WriteThrough/Kafka/readme.md

 confluent kafka topic create users
 ```

-Create a cluster in confluent dashboard if not done already
+#### Create a cluster in confluent dashboard if not done already!

+#### Copy the api-key, secret key and bootstrap-servers and use them to intialize your kafka consumers and producers!

 ### 2. Running the Producer and Consumer
 Run the following Go commands to start the producer and consumer: